-Total budgeted cost: £ 77,762
+Total budgeted cost: £ 66,106

-Activity Evidence that supports this approach Challenge number(s) addressed Breakfast Reading for identified disadvantaged students. £3930 Westbrook et al. (2018) had teachers read two complete novels to students over a series of lessons over 12 weeks.
-The teacher read aloud for students with no interruptions.
-Poor readers made an average 16 months of reading comprehension during that time; even average and above average readers made 8.5 months progress.
+Activity Evidence that supports this approach Challenge number(s) addressed Breakfast Reading for Westbrook et al. (2018) had teachers read two complete novels to students over a series of 1, 2 and 5 identified lessons over 12 weeks.
+The teacher read aloud disadvantaged students. for students with no interruptions.
+Poor readers made an average 16 months of reading comprehension during that time; even average £3230 and above average readers made 8.5 months progress.
 "Simply reading challenging, complex novels and at a face pace in each lesson repositioned 'poorer readers' as 'good' readers.
 Giving them a more engaged uninterrupted reading experience over a sustained period."
 Our own analysis shows that there is a strong correlation between Reading ages on Y7 entry to The Trinity Catholic School and subsequent Progress 8 scores in Y11 (there is no equivalent correlation found for general ability/prior attainment).
 As such, this small bespoke programme aims to address this barrier as well as provide a breakfast for students before school.
-1, 2 and 5
+Employ and train Teachers of Reading to support our weakest readers This academic year we have employed two Teachers of Reading and have entered a 3-year contract with an organisation called Thinking Reading.
+1,2 and 5 £49776 "Thinking Reading" is a whole-school strategy aimed at improving the reading of struggling/weak readers through intense one-to-one interventions that are bespoke to the learning needs of each child.
+Individual lessons are broken down into various components based on individual need.
+Lessons support students to learn techniques and skills to decode words and build upon recognition and fluency of reading sounds.
+Furthermore, students learn how to focus on exposure to vocabulary in a text and comprehension of particular texts.
+The lessons are personalised so that individual needs and specific areas of learning are addressed, allowing quick visible progress to be seen.
+The methodical and systematic approach to lessons allows positive reading habits to be instilled in the student and within each and every lesson there are stages for progression and success.
+Academic support fund This fund is used on an ad hoc basis to support disadvantaged students with opportunities as they present (e.g. holiday revision programmes 4,5 and 6